Che, 'Norris' Seedless female

 Site requirements: Full sun location.
 Che will grow in a range of soil types provided that the roots stay evenly moist throughout the heat of the summer.
 Deep, well drained loam is ideal.

-Hardiness: USDA zones 6-9.
+Hardiness: USDA zones 5b-9.
 There are some reports of Che growing in USDA zone 5.
 Cooler climates may have insufficient summer heat to fully ripen the fruit.

-Pests and Diseases: None.
-Birds will eat the fruit and deer will browse both the fruit and foliage.
+Pests and Diseases: None observed.
+Birds will eat the fruit if you are late to harvest and deer may browse both the fruit and foliage.
+We protect young trees with a circle of wire mesh to keep the deer away.

 Plant size: Grafted tree, small sized 1-2', large size 3' tall.
 Both with strong central leader.